alexmacarthur/typeit/README.md

 All of TypeIt's documentation can be found at [https://typeitjs.com/docs](https://typeitjs.com/docs).

-## Looking for a React Component?

-Check out the official [React component for TypeIt](https://github.com/alexmacarthur/typeit-react) here.
+## Included Packages

+[typeit](./packages/typeit) - The original, vanilla JavaScript library.
+[typeit-react](./packages/typeit-react) - A simple React package wrapping the vanilla library.

 ## Contribute